back

 Layer 1

-Layer 1 blockchains are often designed to extend the functionality and capabilities of layer zero blockchains, such as supporting smart contracts and enabling the creation of decentralised applications (dApps) or fungible and non-fungible tokens.
+Layer-1 blockchains are often designed to extend the functionality and possibilities of Layer-0 blockchains, such as supporting smart contracts, enabling the creation of decentralized applications (dApps), and issuing fungible and non-fungible tokens.

 Layer 2

-Second-layer blockchains communicate regularly with the underlying blockchain when carrying out their activities to ensure that both blockchains have the same security and decentralisation guarantees.
-This makes it unnecessary to make changes to the Layer 1 blockchains, as Layer 1 will take care of security, data availability and decentralisation, while the Layer 2 blockchains will solve the scaling problem and send the finished transaction evidence to it.
-This also contributes to layer 1 blockchains becoming less congested.
+Layer-2 blockchains regularly communicate with the base blockchain to ensure that both blockchains maintain the same security and decentralization guarantees.
+As a result, no changes need to be made to Layer-1 blockchains, as Layer 1 handles security, data availability, and decentralization, while Layer-2 blockchains address the scaling issue and send completed transaction proofs to it.
+This also contributes to making Layer-1 blockchains less congested.

 Layer 3